Your privacy is our priority.

 Watch out for phishing scams

-Phishing is when a bad actor attempts to trick you with a fake email or text that claims to be legitimate to gain access to your login credentials.
-If you notice a suspicious email or text that falsely claims to come from Ring, report it to our security team at firstname.lastname@example.org
+Phishing is when a bad actor attempts to trick you with a fake email or text that claims to be legitimate in order to gain access to your login credentials.
+If you notice a suspicious email or text that falsely claims to come from Ring, report it to firstname.lastname@example.org

 Use a password manager